pesc/searchzonech-mailsearch/README.md

 ## Setup
 * Setup https://github.com/amaurymartiny/check-if-email-exists as an http-Server
 * Install python requirements
-* Make sure your IP isn't blacklisted (check online)
+* Make sure your IP isn't blacklisted (check online) and port 25 isn't blocked (mostly for private ISP) -> use proxy
 * Change `from_email`, `hello_name` (and if needed set proxy) and the address to search for `'info@' + domain`
 * Get the public .ch zone file: https://www.switch.ch/de/open-data/#tab-c5442a19-67cf-11e8-9cf6-5254009dc73c-3
 * Create a uniq domain list of it: `grep $'IN\tNS' ch.txt | awk '{print $1}' | uniq > ch_domain_uniq.txt`